-- developing and maintaining the operational risk framework; - working with relevant business areas to make sure that first line responsibilities are understood and that those responsibilities are executed within the framework; - supporting relevant business areas to embed policies, frameworks and to instil a positive risk management culture; and - independent monitoring, assessment and reporting on operational risk profiles and losses.
+- developing and maintaining the operational risk framework; - working with relevant business areas to make sure that first line responsibilities are understood and that those responsibilities are executed within the framework; - supporting relevant business areas to embed policies, frameworks and to instil a positive risk management culture; and - independent monitoring, assessing and reporting on operational risk profiles and losses.

-The Operational Risk function maintains policies defining the minimum requirements for the management of Operational Risk, Financial Crime and Information Security.
+The Operational Risk function maintains policies defining the minimum requirements for the management of Operational Risk and Financial Crime.

-Business units and functions assess operational risks on an ongoing basis via a prescribed risk control self assessment process and operational risk scenario analysis.
-The risk control self assessment process is reviewed and updated to reflect changes to the risk and control environment arising from changes in products, processes and systems.
+Business units and functions assess operational risks on an ongoing basis via a prescribed Risk and Control Self Assessment process and operational risk scenario analysis.
+The Risk and Control Self Assessment process is reviewed and updated quarterly by first line business areas to reflect changes to the risk and control environment arising from changes in products, processes and systems.
 The outputs are reported to relevant governance bodies.
-This is supplemented further by an event management process and monthly reporting of the Operational Risk profile to the RMC.
+This is supplemented further by an event management process and monthly reporting of the operational risk profile to the Executive Risk Committee.

-The operational risk scenario analysis builds on the risk control self assessment process and event management process to identify the forward looking risk profile and the results are used to inform the Board's decision on any additional requirement for Operational Risk Capital under Pillar 2.
+The operational risk scenario analysis builds on the Risk and Control Self Assessment process and event management process to identify the forward looking risk profile and the results are used to inform the Board's decision on any additional requirement for operational risk capital under Pillar 2.

-The Financial Crime, Operational and Regulatory Risk Committee provides oversight of the Group's operational risk profile and provides regular reports and recommendations to the appropriate governance bodies.
+The Operational Risk Committee provides oversight of the Group's operational risk profile and provides regular reports and recommendations to the appropriate governance bodies.